-\begin{itemize} \item \textbf{TwisterLister} - A phonologically and semantically informed pipeline for generating tongue-twisters with Large Language Models, both as a stand-alone generation method and as a data synthesis approach for additional training data. \item \textbf{TwistList 2.0} - The most extensive tongue-twister dataset to date, containing 17,000+ tongue-twisters produced via TwisterLister ($\sim$15k) and human authors ($\sim$2k), including extensive quality control procedures.\footnote{To the best of our knowledge, the previous record belongs to the original TwistList (1.0) from \citet{twistlist}, containing just over 2.1k human-authored examples.} \item \textbf{PACD} - A Phoneme-Aware Constrained Decoding algorithm that applies hard lexical constraints on the outputs of a causal language model to achieve phoneme-level overlap and generate tongue-twisters. \item \textbf{iPED/oPED} - Novel Phonemic Edit Distance (PED) based metrics for assessing the articulatory characteristics of tongue-twisters on a word-initial and overall basis. \item A range of experiments training smaller language models (GPT-2, DialoGPT, BART, Flan-T5, and Baichuan) to generate tongue-twisters in Topic-to-Twister and Style-Transfer settings using TwistList 2.0, including extensive automatic and human evaluation. \item Extensive qualitative linguistic analysis of generations from different models trained on varying quantities of training data, with or without the constrained decoding PACD module, in the form of case studies. \end{itemize}
+\begin{itemize} \item \textbf{TwisterLister} - A phonologically and semantically informed pipeline for generating English tongue twisters with large language models, both as a stand-alone generation method and as a data synthesis approach for additional training data. \item \textbf{TwistList 2.0} - The most extensive English tongue twister dataset to date, containing 17,000+ tongue twisters produced via TwisterLister ($\sim$15k) and human authors ($\sim$2k), including extensive quality control procedures, for use in training tongue twister generation models as well as presenting a resource for the study of this language form on a linguistic level.\footnote{To the best of our knowledge, the previous record belongs to the original TwistList (1.0) from \citet{twistlist}, containing just over 2.1k human-authored examples.} \item \textbf{PACD} - A phoneme-aware constrained decoding algorithm that applies hard lexical constraints on the outputs of autoregressive language models to achieve phoneme-level overlap and generate tongue twisters. \item \textbf{iPED/oPED} - Novel phonemic edit distance (PED) based metrics for assessing the articulatory characteristics of tongue twisters on a word-initial and overall basis. \item A range of experiments training smaller language models (i.e., GPT-2, DialoGPT, BART, Flan-T5, ByT5, and Baichuan) to generate tongue twisters in topic-to-twister and style-transfer settings using TwistList 2.0, including extensive automatic and human evaluation. \item Extensive qualitative linguistic analysis of generations from different models trained on varying quantities of training data, with or without the constrained decoding PACD module, in the form of case studies. \end{itemize}